Rees Algebras of Unit Interval Determinantal Facet Ideals: Preliminaries

-In general, the initial ideal of a determinantal facet ideal with respect to an arbitrary term order is not very well understood.
-A combinatorial algorithm for obtaining the initial ideal for binomial edge ideals with respect to $>$ is observed in \cite{BEIpaper}, but no such algorithm is known for the case when $m>2$.
-However, the Gr\"obner basis of a determinantal facet ideal with respect to $>$ is well understood in the case when the corresponding simplicial complex is \emph{closed}.
+In general, the initial ideal of a determinantal facet ideal with respect to an arbitrary term order is not well-understood outside of the case when $m=2$.
+However, one class where the Gr\"obner basis of a determinantal facet ideal with respect to $>$ is well-understood is a \textit{unit interval} DFI.
+In this case, the corresponding simplicial complex is a \textit{unit interval} simplicial complex.
+These were introduced independently in \cite{almousa2022determinantal} and \cite{benedetti2021hamiltonian}.